 Your Pet, Your Pill: A Book Review

 With a title like that, I was intrigued.
 Then I thought about it again and deduced, if food is thy medicine, then let our pets be our source for everything good that helps us thrive.
 I awaited receipt of this book in the mail.
-Upon receipt of the package, I opened it to find both the book of 101 inspirational stories and a matching workbook for pet lovers.
+Upon receiving the package, I opened it to find the book of 101 inspirational stories and a matching workbook for pet lovers.

 This post is sponsored.
 In exchange for a copy of Your Pet, Your Pill book of inspirational stories and workbook, I will share my honest opinion.